Colleton County Fire-Rescue

 separate from the firefighting effort.
 In

-The first Tanker to arrive at
+The first Tender to arrive at

 the fire scene leaves a 2500-gallon portable tank at the fire scene.
 It then